ErolGelbul/flatmates_bill/README.md

 and returns how much each flatmate has to pay.
 It also generates a PDF report stating the names of the flatmates, the period, and how much each of them had to pay.

+P.S.
+The cover image makes it evident that I am hilarious.

 <p align="right">(<a href="#top">back to top</a>)</p>